OffprintStudios/Sailfish/README.md

 ## Contributing

 We will (eventually) have Contribution guidelines written up!
-If instead you want to talk about Offprint with a growing community of authors and readers, check out [our Discord server](https://discord.gg/9cnSwfn)!
+If i